swooosh13/auth-express-boilerplate/README.md

 # Express basic Auth using JWT

-### This repository was created to study the interaction of a Node js with a Database without any ORM, Passport js etc.
+### This repository was created to study the interaction of only a Node js with a Database

-Only:
+Contains:
 * Express, PostgreSQL, JWT token, Bcrypt
 * authMiddleware and roleMiddleware